 Orthodontic treatment, which offers a variety of techniques and procedures to realign the teeth and jaw, is common among adolescents and even adults.
 Especially for the adolescent, there may be many questions about the whole process.
 Parents may also have a few questions.
-Here are the most frequently asked questions about the before and after of getting braces.
+Here are the most frequently asked questions about the before and after off getting braces.

 Why is Orthodontic Treatment Necessary?

 Crooked, crowded teeth and teeth that are too widely spaced create all kinds of dental problems.
 They may affect your ability to clean the teeth properly, increase the risk of tooth decay and cause uneven tooth wear.
-Jaw problems like overbites and underbites can lead to tooth or jaw pain and headaches.
+Consequently, jaw problems like overbites and underbites can lead to tooth or jaw pain and headaches.
 None of these problems will go away with time – they require orthodontia.
 It’s also important to recognize that orthodontic treatment takes at least one and more often two or three years; be prepared for multiple appointments.

 What Are the First Steps?

 A consultation and assessment are the beginning of the orthodontic treatment process.
 The orthodontist will determine what problems the child has, make recommendations and develop a treatment plan.
 You have many treatment options today – traditional systems, lingual systems, ceramic vs. metal and the plastic aligner system called Invisalign.
 This is also the time to discuss finances; the treatment plan and length of treatment affect the cost.
 Your child will need X-rays of the teeth and mouth and will have impressions made of the teeth that will be used in developing the treatment plan or making the Invisalign aligners.